zaiisao/Documentation/en/Recording/recording_voice_video.md

 ## Screen Capture + Recording

-The Agora Recording SDK supports screen capture and recording in individual recording only.
+The Agora On-premise Recording SDK supports screen capture and recording in individual recording only.
 Transcoding is not necessary for screen capture.
 For transcoding the recorded file, see [Individual Recording](#individualrecording).

 <table>
 <colgroup>